Adrianoski/AIaaS/README.md

 ## Client

-You can simulate an edge device by running the included client:
+You can simulate an edge device by running the included client

 ```bash
 cd backend